 - Dot with the pieces of butter and sprinkle with the streusel.
 Fold the pastry edge up and over the apples to create a 2 inch border.
 Chill the galette for 15 minutes while you preheat the oven to 400°F.

 - Whisk an egg with one teaspoon of water.
 Brush the folded pastry dough with egg wash and sprinkle lightly with granulated sugar.

-- Bake the galette at 400°F for about 1 hour, or until the pastry is nicely browned and crisp and all of the apples are tender.
+- Bake the galette at 400°F for 45 minutes to an hour, or until the pastry is nicely browned and crisp and all of the apples are tender.

 - Transfer the pan to a rack and let the galette cool.
 Serve warm or at room temperature.